The Secret Scroll of Magdala part 1 – the War

 The Secret Scroll of Magdala part 2 – the Hope

 “The Secret Scroll of Magdala – the War” is the first part.
-As the war breaks out, Menachem hides a secret scroll before the Romans arrive to destroy everything and enslave him.
-His daughter Judith joins the Jewish rebels, and on the other side of the war we find Cornelius’ grandson Servius who is a Christian Roman soldier.
-We also meet Daniel, a Christian Jewish scribe from Jericho.
+As the war breaks out, Menachem hides a secret scroll before the Romans arrive.
+His daughter Judith joins the Jewish rebels, and on the other side of the war we meet Cornelius’ grandson Servius who is a Christian Roman soldier.
+We also get to know Daniel, a Nazarene Jewish scribe from Jericho.
 Will they survive the war and find the scroll?
 How will Servius act when his duty calls for him to destroy the temple of the God he believes in?
 The novel is filled with mysterious scrolls, supernatural elements, love, betrayal, war and death.

-The second book is about the reestablishment of Magdala, and the relations of the Nazarene Christians with the Pharisees, as well as internal trouble with false prophets.
+The second book is about the reestablishment of Magdala, and the relations of the Nazarene Jews with the Pharisee Jews, as well as internal trouble with false prophets.

 I have used Roman, Christian and Jewish sources for these books, including Josephus Flavius, writings of early church fathers, legends from the Talmud, etc. Among the real characters who lived during this time, you will meet people like rabbi Yochanan ben Zakai of Yavne, Ignatius of Antioch, Josephus Flavius, etc. I have also consulted a number of historical experts and visited many of the sites and excavations where the story takes place.